-Famously home to the best museums in the capital, the West London area of Kensington is a perfect spot to spend the day strolling its picture-perfect streets and perusing its upscale shops and restaurants.
+Home to the best museums in the capital, the west-London neighbourhood of Kensington is a perfect spot to spend the day.
+Stroll its picture-perfect streets and peruse its upscale shops and restaurants.
 From beautiful gardens to bustling markets and world famous museums, the borough is full of things to see and do – Culture Trip rounds up the very best.

 Visit the area’s famous museums